Rose-Hulman-ECE-Junior-Design/Sec01-Team02-GMOS/Autonomous_Vehicle_Guide.md

 ---

-## Bluetooth Serial Communication

-# 📶 Serial Protocols and Bluetooth Communication 📶
+## 📶 Bluetooth Serial Communication 📶

 This section explains the basics of serial communication protocols and how Bluetooth, particularly with ESP32, implements a wireless serial interface.